coderaiser/es-require/README.md

-# After Effects Require
+# Adobe ExtendScript Require

 Function `require` compatible with [node.js](http://nodejs.org "Node.js").
 Could be used with [ae-node](https://github.com/coderaiser/ae-node "AE Node").

 ## Why?

-In After Effects `#include` used for loading dependencies.
+In Adobe ExtendScript `#include` used for loading dependencies.
 It puts all modules to global scope.
 With `require` it could be avoided.

 ## Example